The Ultimate Guide to SaaS Release Notes

 3. Email

-An advantage of email is that users can get release notes even if they only use your application occasionally or if there aren’t many touchpoints to connect with them.
+An advantage of email is that users can get release notes even if they only use your app occasionally or you don’t have many chances to reach them.
 Email is also a good way to re-engage inactive users to bring them back into your app.
-You can send different emails to different user segments to make them more relevant.
+You can also mix things up and send different emails to different user segments to make them more relevant to them.

 4. Blog posts